bhagwan388/NLU-B22AI010_A1/README.md

 ---

 ## 📋 Project Overview
 This repository contains the full implementation for Assignment 1 of the CSL 7640 (NLU) course.
-The assignment involves rule-based NLP, subword tokenization (BPE), and comparative analysis of machine learning models for news classification.
+The assignment covers rule-based chatbots, subword tokenization (BPE), sentiment analysis, and comparative news classification.

 ---